davidkimolo/library_management_system/README.md

 ## Objectives
 - Have the main Library class
-- Have a sub class called Librarian whos' parent class is the library class
+- Have a child class called Librarian whos' parent class is the library class
 - have a child class called Books_database
-- Have a patron Parent class
+- Have a Patron parent class
 - Have a child class called Patron_record
 - Have a Vendor class